cav119/Video-Chat-Web-App/README.md

 ## TODO and suggestions
+- NEED TO CREATE USER DOC ON SIGN UP (NEED TO FIGURE OUT HOW TO DO, maybe under the /signup post?)
 - joining calls from user's pov needs verification with firebase
 - upcoming calls firebase indexing issue?
 - Improve room UI using the 3rd video on the list below